Rafaelaconceicao/Rafaelaconceicao/README.md

 I'm currently pursuing a Bachelor's degree in Library and Information Science at UFBA while also studying Systems Development at SENAI.
 I am interested in combining **Information Management**, **Library and Information Science**, and **Technology** to develop solutions for information organization, preservation, retrieval, and analysis.

-Currently, I am studying software development, databases, and programming, while also working with records management, information organization, metadata, and digital preservation.
+Currently, I am studying software development, databases, and programming, as well as learning about records management, information organization, metadata, and digital preservation.

 On GitHub, I use this space to practice programming, explore new technologies, and build projects as I continue developing my skills.

 ---

 ## 📫 Contact